joshukraine/ofreport.com-v1/source/articles/2012-06-baby-with-the-lord.html.markdown

 ---

-title: Our Baby is With the Lord
+title: "Our Baby is With the Lord"
 date: "2012-06-18 23:37:21"
+tags:
-tags: family
+- family
 author: ["Joshua Steele", "@joshukraine"]

 ---